 Hence, as study findings highlight poorer sleep in the U.S., we need to become more intentional about our sleep.
 Awareness campaigns are one means of reminding us to do that.

-The National Sleep Awareness Week© takes place March 13 - 19, 2022, spearheaded by the National Sleep Foundation (NSF), a 501(C)3 nonprofit corporation in the U.S. Started in 1998, the Sleep Awareness Week is part of a targeted public health education campaign focused on sleep.
+The National Sleep Awareness Week© takes place March 12 - 18, 2023, and is spearheaded by the National Sleep Foundation (NSF), a 501(C)3 nonprofit corporation in the U.S. Started in 1998, the Sleep Awareness Week is part of a targeted public health education campaign focused on sleep.

-Celebrated on March 14th, National Napping Day is supposed to help you “catch up” on the hour of sleep lost due to the Daylight Savings Time change [5,6].
-Created in 1999 by a Boston University professor to heighten awareness of the importance and benefits of sleep.
+Celebrated on March 13th, National Napping Day is supposed to help you “catch up” on the hour of sleep lost due to the Daylight Savings Time change [6,7].
+National Napping Day was created in 1999 by a Boston University professor to heighten awareness of the importance and benefits of sleep.

 It essentially mimics the Spanish “siesta” or afternoon nap tradition.
 In fact, a midday nap was quite common before the Industrial Revolution.
-While naps may not be the best sleep strategy for people struggling with disturbed sleep, a short 20-minute nap can be beneficial (Brooks & Lack, 2006)!
+While naps may not be the best sleep strategy for people struggling with disturbed sleep, a short 20-minute nap can be beneficial!

 The Festival of Sleep Day is a modern-day American celebration aimed at helping people recover from the “social jetlag” or sleep loss related to the holidays.
 Hence, it is always celebrated on the 3rd of January.
 You can let this date serve as a prompt to focus on sleep as a self-care strategy!

 Unfortunately, none of these “holidays” are officially recognized, nor do we receive time-off to observe them.
-However, we can still use them as reminders of the importance of sleep and make sure we incorporate it into our health plan.
+However, we can still use them as reminders of sleep's importance and ensure we incorporate it into our health plan.

 Discover your perfect temperature for deep sleep.
-With the Cube, you can set it and forget it.
+With the Cube sleep system, you can set it and forget it.
 This sleep system provides an easy way to sleep at your ideal temperature all night long.
 Just plug it in, fill it with water and set your temperature on the device or remote; that’s it!
 Hello, cooler sleep!

 Léger, D., & Bayon, V. (2010).
 Societal costs of insomnia.
 Sleep medicine reviews, 14(6), 379–389.
 View Study